TextAnalysisTool/TextAnalysisTool.github.io/ReadMe.txt

 * GDI+ occasionally throws a System.Runtime.InteropServices.ExternalException
   with the message "A generic error occurred in GDI+.".
 This exceptional condition causes TextAnalysisTool.NET to exit after notifying the user.
+  One cause of this was rendering very long lines.
+To avoid this the app now takes a safe substring of the original line based on the width of the rendered characters.
+The message "[TextAnalysisTool.NET could not display the whole line.
+  Filtering, copying, and searching are unaffected.]" is included at the end of the line to indicate truncation.
+Filtering, searching, and copying are all still performed on the complete text of the line.
 * The .NET Framework's improper handling of vertical and horizontal scrollbar messages for ListBoxes can cause rendering problems for files with very many or very long lines.